A Wild Pony in Equestria

-And Wild Pony was being honored too, mustn't forget that.
+And Wild Apple was being honored too, mustn't forget that.
 Only the coolest, bravest, most awesome earth pony ever!
 And she was into martial arts too, so Rainbow Dash would finally have someone she could regularly spar with once they were both fully healed!
 That was going to be awesome!

 Wait, what?
 Spitfire's speech was over already?
 When had it started?
 Had Rainbow Dash missed it all already?
 Yes, dammit, she had.
-Still, it was oh so very cool to be here, standing beside Wild Pony as Spitfire presented her, and then Wild, their medals before saluting them and resuming her station with the other Wonderbolts.
+Still, it was oh so very cool to be here, standing beside Wild Apple as Spitfire presented her, and then Wild, their medals before saluting them and resuming her station with the other Wonderbolts.